hydephp/develop/README.md

 ### API Changes

 The way the server works for the end-user has not been changed much.
-In fact, most people will not even notice anything but the new features.
+Most people will not even notice anything but the new features.

 The only real change is that applications will need to point to the new `server.php` file which is now located in the `bin` directory.